-The Jobs Abroad Bulletin (JAB) is a set of job boards containing classified recruitment ads for people looking for mostly short term work abroad, volunteer work or to take a gap year.
-We have also introduced a board for those looking to study abroad.
+The Jobs Abroad Bulletin (JAB) is a monthly+ newsletter, Facebook group, and blog style set of job boards containing classified recruitment ads for people looking for mostly short term work abroad, volunteer work or to take a gap year.

 What types of jobs can be found in JAB?

 We consider ourselves as much a travel as a recruitment website, and the jobs we carry are generally – though not exclusively – for the purpose of helping people see the world rather than moving up in it.
 That is not to say a career in tourism cannot be started with a job found here.
 We use the following categories of work as headings in JAB: Tourism, Hospitality & Leisure; Ski Resort Jobs; Teaching & TEFL; Nursing & Care Work; Childcare; Farm & Animal Jobs; Office Jobs; Other Work.
-We also have Volunteer Jobs and Gap Year boards and one for those looking for courses and study opportunities abroad.
+We also have Volunteer Jobs and Gap Year boards.

 Applying for a vacancy in JAB

 Applications, or requests for more information about a vacancy, should be directed to the employer via the contact details given in each advert.